 - Estimating demand: After you choose the forecasting method and suitable tools, you must calculate demand estimates for the required period.
 The results, which are usually in the form of equations, are interpreted in easily understandable terms.

-Demand planning is challenging because customer preferences, market conditions, and regulatory compliance could change by the time you implement it.
+The demand planning process is challenging because customer preferences, market conditions, and regulatory compliance could change by the time you implement it.
 The following factors make it more difficult:

 - Raw data from multiple sources